- Risk Factors

 - Psoriatic arthritis is a chronic disease characterized by a form of inflammation of the skin (psoriasis) and joints (inflammatory arthritis).

-- About one in 10 people with psoriasis also develop inflammation of joints (psoriatic arthritis).
+- Some 15%-25% of people with psoriasis also develop inflammation of joints (psoriatic arthritis).

 - The first appearance of the skin disease (psoriasis) can be separated from the onset of joint disease (arthritis) by years.

-- Patients with psoriatic arthritis can develop inflammation of tendons, cartilage, eyes, lung lining, and, rarely, the aorta.
+- People with psoriatic arthritis can develop inflammation of tendons, cartilage, eyes, lung lining, and, rarely, the aorta.

 - The arthritis of psoriatic arthritis is treated independently of the psoriasis, with exercise, ice applications, medications, and surgery.

 Psoriatic arthritis is a chronic autoimmune disease characterized by a form of inflammation of the skin (psoriasis) and joints (inflammatory arthritis).
 Psoriasis is a common skin condition affecting 2% of the Caucasian population in the United States.
 Signs and symptoms include patchy, raised, red areas of skin inflammation with scaling.
 Psoriasis often affects the tips of the elbows and knees, the scalp and ears, the navel, and around the genital areas or anus.
 Approximately 15%-25% of people who have psoriasis also develop an associated inflammation of their joints.
 Those who have inflammatory arthritis and psoriasis are diagnosed as having psoriatic arthritis.